-A former CEO of the Corporation is claiming the payment of approximately \$8.5 million and the issuance of equity instruments from the Group.
+A former CEO of the Corporation is claiming the payment of approximately \$8.5 million and the issuance of equity instruments from the Neptune group (including Acasti).
 As the Corporation's management believes that these claims are not valid, no provision has been recognized.
-Neptune and its subsidiaries also filed an additional claim to recover certain amounts from the former officer.
+The Neptune group (including Acasti) has filed a claim to recover certain amounts from the former officer.
 All outstanding share-based payments held by the former CEO have been cancelled during the year ended February 28, 2015.